-As the story goes, a political cartoon from the 1970s depicted two women discussing a movie they had seen.
+As the origin story for the Bechdel Test goes, a political cartoon from the 1970s depicted two women discussing a movie they had seen.
 One says to the other that there are three things she looks for in a movie in order to qualify it as a “good” movie:

 1. There have to be at least two women in it.

 2. They have to talk to each other.